nkonstantinou/nkonstantinou_website/content/authors/Myrtani-Pieri/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: "She is currently an Assistant Professor at the University of Nicosia in Human Physiology.
-Dr Pieri’s research work focuses on Gastrointestinal track physiology and, in particular, the role of specific ingested micromolecules in tumorigenesis."
+bio: "She is currently an Assistant Professor at the University of Nicosia in Human Physiology"

 interests:
 - Gastrointestinal Track physiology, nutrient transport, dietary microRNAs, Colorectal cancer